digital-land/digital-land/content/guidance/brownfield-sites/create-your-csv-file.md

 ### PlanningStatus
 Choose one of the following to indicate what stage of the planning process the site is at:

-* “permissioned”
+* permissioned
-* “not permissioned”
+* not permissioned
-* “pending decision”
+* pending decision

 When part of a site is permissioned, it should be recorded as “permissioned”, and the notes field used to explain why it’s only partly permissioned.
 For more information see paragraph 5 of [Schedule 2 of the 2017 Regulations](http://www.legislation.gov.uk/uksi/2017/403/schedule/2/made).